shayanyshan/pakistan/content/cities/karachi/pie-in-the-sky-allama-shabbir-ahmed-usmani-road.md

 ---
-title: "Pie in the Sky"
+title: "Pie In the Sky"
 url: /karachi/pie-in-the-sky/
 shop: bakery
 ---